NEW! There are now legal resources for making these caregiving arrangements, when a Parent with Primary Custody Becomes Incarcerated

 New Minor Guardianship Law effective January 1, 2021 Frequently Asked Questions (Administrative Office of the Courts) (external link)

 Minor Guardianship of Native American children (external link)

-Incarcerated parents need the option of making responsible and appropriate caregiving arrangements for the care of their own minor child(ren) when they are not available.
-There is currently no state law authorizing parents to designate another person with the care of one’s own minor children due to a parent’s need to be temporarily absent.
-Those arrangements when made are mostly emergent, voluntary, flexible, and temporary situations.
+In 2018, IPP identified through requests for legal information and referral from incarcerated parents and their loved ones that incarcerated parents needed the option of making responsible and appropriate caregiving arrangements for the care of their own minor child(ren) when they are not available.
+At that time, there was no state law authorizing parents to designate another person with the care of one’s own minor children due to a parent’s need to be temporarily absent.
+These arrangements when made are mostly emergent, voluntary, flexible, and temporary situations.

 National Survey of Power of Attorney Statutes – Cunningham (2018)- Policy Report

 This report reviews statutes authorizing the use of a power of attorney instrument to confer rights and obligations of caring for minor children to another whenever the parent chooses due to the parent’s need to be absent.